open-cogsci/osdoc/content/publications.md

 ## OpenSesame in publications, theses, conference proceedings, etc.

-Despite the project's young age, references to OpenSesame are starting to appear.
-Below is a (presumably incomplete) list.
 If you have used OpenSesame for your work, or discuss the software in your work, please send a message or leave a post on the forum and your reference will be added to the list.
 All scholarly works are welcome, including theses.

 OpenSesame is used for, discussed in, or mentioned in: